 There are two types of negative content: content you posted and content that someone else posted about you.
 While it’s a relatively straightforward task to go through your social media posts and delete problematic posts, it’s much harder to get other people to remove content.
 In most cases, websites are under no legal obligation to delete content just because you asked them to.

-However, if the content violates the website’s Terms of Service or meets Google’s removal policy requirements, then your chances for getting it removed are good.
+However, if the content violates the website’s Terms of Service or meets Google’s removal policy requirements, then your chances of getting it removed are good.
 For complete instructions on how to remove negative content, see How to remove an article from the Internet.

 4. Address incorrect information